The Vale Programming Language

 A common pattern is for a function to regard all of its parameters as coming from a read-only region.

-Notice the <a' ro>.
-The ' means region, followed by its name (a), followed by its permission (ro which means read-only).
+Notice the <a' ro>. a' means a is a region, followed by its permission (ro which means read-only).

 • Refers to the main region by the name 'a.